ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 A reasonable thing to type into a search engine would be something like "osrs best medium clue source", right?
 Ideally this would pull up a page on the [wiki](https://oldschool.runescape.wiki/) with some dedicated analysis, or a YouTube video from an OSRS content creator who has done that analysis themselves.
 Really either would work, since I am just doing some exploratory research at this point.
-Here is what I got when I plugged that search result into DuckDuckGo.
+Here is what I got when I plugged that search into DuckDuckGo.

 {{Image src="/blog/wip-an-unfortunate-encounter-with-ai-slop/duckduckgo-search.png"}}
 {{/Image}}